-A new schedule changing policy began at the end the 2003-2004 school year.
-Student schedules are now mailed to the students in the spring for the following school year.
-The only schedule changes which will be allowed in the fall, when school begins, will be for students who have "mistakes" on their schedule (i.e. two English classes, no elective, etc.)

-When school starts and a mistake is discovered, the student with error(s) on their schedule must immediately report to the counselor or designee for correction and then proceed to the new class assigned by the counselor or designee.
+Student schedules will be available on Skyward or in the office of each school before the beginning of each school year.
+The only schedule changes which will be allowed in the fall, when school begins, will be for students who have "mistakes" on their schedule (i.e. two English classes, no elective, etc.) When school starts and a mistake is discovered, the student with error(s) on their schedule must immediately report to the counselor or designee for correction and then proceed to the new class assigned by the counselor or designee.